Admissions & Financial Aid

 High school diploma or GED.

 Applicants must provide a high school diploma, GED, or transcript.
 Without a diploma or GED, you must pass an "ability to benefit" test before admission.
 Applicants must be 18 to take an “ability to benefit” test.
+Ability to Benefit tests are not accepted for associate degree programs.
 For more information, contact the Admissions Office at 800-478-5389.
 Obtaining a GED before attending is strongly recommended.

 Meet Program Prerequisites.